Syn-Tax/cross-domain-am/reports/honours/body/05_results.md

 Generally the macro-averaged F1 score is the standard to evaluate a multi-class classification problem, including ARI systems [@ruiz-dolzTransformerBasedModelsAutomatic2021;@ruiz-dolzLookingUnseenEffective2025;@manciniMAMKitComprehensiveMultimodal2024], where only a single metric is reported, it will be a macro-averaged F1 score for this reason.

-The QT30-MM dataset is split into three splits: train, validation and test.
+To provide a useful evaluation and simulate a real-world environment, the QT30-MM dataset is split into three splits: train, validation and test.
 70% of the data is allocated for training, 10% for validation and the remaining 20% for testing.
 The model is evaluated on the validation split after every training epoch, the best performing model, based on macro-F1, is then chosen to be tested on the testing split, the metrics are then calculated and reported in the following sections.

-Each model is then evaluated on the complete dataset for each Moral Maze episode (Banking, Empire, Money, Problem, Syria, Green Belt and D-Day) and each metric calculated to provide an overview of the cross-domain performance of the model.
+After training, each model is then evaluated on the complete dataset for each Moral Maze episode (Banking, Empire, Money, Problem, Syria, Green Belt, Hypocrisy and Welfare) and each metric calculated to provide an overview of the cross-domain performance of the model.

 In order to evaluate the different methods to sample unrelated arguments as described in Section @sec:pair-creation.
 Models are trained on SCS, US and LCS, the validation dataset is sampled identically to the training set, and tested, both in-domain and cross-domain on SCS.
 This is used because of its description as a more realistic problem [@ruiz-dolzLookingUnseenEffective2025].
 All code used for the experiments can be found on GitHub^[https://github.com/Syn-Tax/cross-domain-am].